Oluwaseun241/registro/README.md

 ## ✨Features

--[*] Real-time event production and consumption using Apache Kafka. -[*] Immutable record of events stored in a blockchain-like data structure. -[*] Endpoints for producing events, retrieving the blockchain state, and validating ledger integrity.
+- [x] Real-time event production and consumption using Apache Kafka.
+- [x] Immutable record of events stored in a blockchain-like data structure.
+- [x] Endpoints for producing events, retrieving the blockchain state, and validating ledger integrity.

 ## API Endpoints